-Itemized Deductions-You may have to reduce your itemized deductions if your income is over \$111,800 (\$55,900 if married filling separately).
+Itemized Deductions-You may have to reduce your itemized deductions if your income is over \$114,700 (\$57,350 if married filing separately).
 Get Pub.
 919 for details.

 Standard Deduction-Individuals (Other Than the Elderly or Blind).-The standard deduction has been increased.
-For 1994, the amounts are:
+For 1995, the amounts are:

 tandard eduction

 Filing Status

-Married filing jointly or qualifying widow(er) \$6,350
+Married filing jointly or qualifying widow(er) . \$6,550

-Head of household.
-5,600
+Head of household 5,750

-Single 3,800
+Single 3,900

-Married filing separatel у 3,175
+Married filing separately 3,275

-If you are age 65 or over or blind, add the additional amount below to this amount.
+\If you are age 65 or over or blind, add to this amount the additional amount that applies to you as shown in the next paragraph.